dralkh/spaceforge/README.md

 2. Start, pause, reset, or skip Pomodoro sessions (Work, Short Break, Long Break).
 3. The timer and current session type are displayed in the sidebar.

+#### Managing Calendar Events
+1.  **Create Events**: Click the plus button in the calendar header or hover over calendar days to reveal the quick-add button
+2.  **View Events**: Events appear as colored tabs in calendar cells and in the upcoming events list below the calendar
+3.  **Edit Events**: Double-click event tabs in calendar cells to open the edit modal
+4.  **Delete Events**: Use the delete button in the edit modal (no confirmation required for quick workflow)
+5.  **Event Categories**: Choose from predefined categories with automatic color coding or set custom colors
+6.  **Recurring Events**: Set recurrence patterns (daily, weekly, monthly, yearly) with optional end dates
+7.  **Event Details**: Add title, description, date, time, location, and category for comprehensive event management

 ## Core Concepts

 ### Scheduling Algorithms: Optimize Your Learning